abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Products
 ===

 In the previous chapter, we needed a way to make a set that is a composite of other sets that we already have.
-For example when we discussed mathematical functions, we couldn't define **+** and **-** functions, because we only knew about functions that take one argument.
+For example, when we discussed mathematical functions, we couldn't define **+** and **-** functions, because we only knew about functions that take one argument.
 When we talked about programming, we talked about the primitive types, `Char` and `Number`, and we mentioned that most of the types are composite types.
 So how do we construct those?

 The simplest composite type, of the sets **B**, which contains **b**'s and the set**Y**, which contains **y**'s is the the *product* or **B** and **Y**.